-Parameter Description Frequency band From the drop-down list, select a band of the wireless network.
-SSID A wireless network to which the rule will be applied.
+Parameter Description SSID A wireless network to which the rule will be applied.
 Select the needed value from the drop-down list.
 MAC address In the field, enter the MAC address to which the selected filtering mode will be applied.
 Hostname The name of the device for easier identification (optional).
 You can specify any name.
 Enable If the switch is moved to the right, the rule is active.
 Move the switch to the left to disable the rule.